codex-storage/codex-spec/specs/marketplace.md

 The slashing works in the following way:

  - Node MAY miss at most `config.collateral.slashCriterion` proofs before it is slashed.
- - It is then slashed `config.collateral.slashPercentage` percentage **of the originally asked collateral**.
+ - It is then slashed `config.collateral.slashPercentage` percentage **of the originally asked collateral** (hence the slashing amount is always the same for the given request).
  - If the number of times the node was slashed reaches above `config.collateral.maxNumberOfSlashes`, then the slot is freed, the remaining of node's collateral is burned and the slot is offered to other nodes for repair.
 Contract also emits the `SlotFreed(requestId, slotIndex)` event.

 If the number of concurrent freed slots reaches above the `request.ask.maxSlotLoss`, then the dataset is lost and the Request is failed.